Riznee12345/SLTC_Smart_Timetable_Scheduler/README.md

-# SLTC Smart Timetable Scheduler 📅📅📅📅 rizn
+# SLTC Smart Timetable Scheduler 📅📅📅📅 riz
 *A Smarter Way to Plan Your Academic Life*

 ---